Internal Audit Applicability as Per 2013 Companies Act

 - Services related to Internal Audits

-- Services related to Stock Audits
+- Services associated with Stock Audits

 Conclusion